mattmyne/usbnet/README.md

 No additional libraries other than those included in the Pico SDK are needed.
 Only the built-in TinyUSB and lwIP are used.

-This has only been tested briefly on Windows 11, but I would hope will work for MacOS and Linux and potentially Android and iOS too (the latter with the CDC-NCM driver).
+I have tested this on Windows 11 and iOS (CDC-NCM only), and I am aware of it working at least in Linux.
+I would hope it will work for MacOS and potentially Android too.
 I've only run it on a Pico W (RP2040) so far (though works when compiled as a Pico).
 I've not tested it on a Pico 2 / RP2350 yet, but since only the SDK is used it should be ok?

+For Pico W, if you need to use CYW43-specific functionality, after adding `cyw43_arch_init()` call `usb_network_init(...)` with the last parameter (init_lwip) as `false` to avoid re-initialising lwIP again.
+If you use the e.g. `pico_cyw43_arch_lwip_poll` library in CMakeLists.txt then you can remove the pico_lwip* libraries in this example (as they'll be linked anyway).

+mDNS should work too if you want to use e.g. usbnet.local for the Pico rather than 192.168.7.1.

 If you access stdio over the default UART connection, sending the 's' character will demonstrate a clean shutdown.

 This is only meant as a starting point for your own projects!

-The code is mostly based on the latest version of the TinyUSB webserver example: https://github.com/hathach/tinyusb/tree/master/examples/device/net_lwip_webserver with the hathach/tinyusb#2829 PR included (thanks for that!)
+The code was mostly based on the latest version of the TinyUSB webserver example: https://github.com/hathach/tinyusb/tree/master/examples/device/net_lwip_webserver with the hathach/tinyusb#2829 PR included (thanks for that!)